AUYUITTUQ NATIONAL PARK

 Sea ice and river conditions vary from year to year, affecting when the park is accessible and when certain activities are possible.
 Auyuittuq becomes inaccessible when the sea ice becomes unsafe for travel during break-up, usually in May or early June on the Pangnirtung side and a month later near Qikiqtarjuaq.
 Depending on the year, the park usually becomes accessible again by boat in late June or early July, which marks the start of the hiking season.

 Due to summer flooding events each year since 2008, there may be closures between mid-July and early August if warm temperatures or rain cause glacial melt runoff that can make river crossings extremely hazardous.
-Although closures are possible at any time, high water levels have been most problematic between the last week of July and first week of August and hiking then is not recommended.
+Although closures are possible at any time, high water levels have been most problematic between the last week of July and the first week of August and hiking then is not recommended.

 Parks Canada advises visitors to call a week or two in advance to gauge whether they can arrive from the Qikiqtarjuaq side.